lasmate/YPLantimiss_cli/README.md

-basic utility gui with logging features for the ytdlp package.
+basic utility gui with logging features for the ytdlp package. with the main purpose of eliminating the trouble of opening up a youtube plaulist and finding ot some of the videos have been deleted or made private, thus loosing them

 getops menu and non getops menu included, basic directory for downloaded files is :